axieinfinity/ronin-documentation/docs/apps/ronin-bridge/guides/deposit-token.md

 ---
-description: Transfer ERC20 tokens from Ethereum to Ronin using Ronin Bridge.
+description: Bridge ERC20 tokens from Ethereum to Ronin using Ronin Bridge.
 slug: /apps/ronin-bridge/deposit-token
 title: Deposit an ERC20 token
 ---